Third Sacred War: First conflict in Thessaly (c. 354 BC)

 The Sacred War appears to have laid way for renewed conflict within Thessaly.
 The Thessalian Confederation were in general staunch supporters of the Amphictyonic League, and had an ancient hatred of the Phocians.
 Conversely, the city-state of Pherae had allied itself with the Phocians.
 In either 354 or 353 BC the ruling clan of the city of Larissa appealed to Philip II of Macedon to help them defeat Pherae.

 Thus, Philip brought an army into Thessaly, probably with the intention of attacking Pherae.
-Under the terms of their alliance, Lycophron of Pherae requested aid from the Phocians, and Onormarchos dispatched his brother, Phayllos with 7,000 men; however, Philip repulsed this force before it could join up with the Pheraeans.
+Under the terms of their alliance, Lycophron of Pherae requested aid from the Phocians, and Onomarchos dispatched his brother, Phayllos with 7,000 men; however, Philip repulsed this force before it could join up with the Pheraeans.
 Onomarchos then abandoned the siege he was currently prosecuting, and brought his whole force into Thessaly to attack Philip.
 It is possible that Onomarchos hoped to conquer Thessaly in the process, which would both leave the Thebans isolated (Locris and Doris having already fallen to the Phocians), and give the Phocians a majority in the Amphictyonic council, thus enabling them to have the war declared over.
 Onomarchos probably brought with him 20 000 infantry, 500 cavalry and a large number of catapults, and outnumbered Philip's army.
 The exact details of the campaign that followed are unclear, but Onomarchos seems to have inflicted two defeats on Philip, with many Macedonians killed in the process.
 Polyaenus suggests that the first of Onomarchos's victories was aided by the use of the catapults to throw stones into the Macedonian phalanx, as it climbed a slope to attack the Phocians.
 After these defeats, Philip retreated to Macedon for the winter.
 He is said to have commented that he "did not run away but, like a ram, I pulled back to butt again harder".